trikoder/oauth2-bundle/README.md

         # The priority of the event listener that converts an Exception to a Response.
         exception_event_listener_priority: 10

+        # Define a custom format in which any response will be converted.
+        # Supported by default: disabled, json
+        response_formatter: disabled

         # Set a custom prefix that replaces the default "ROLE_OAUTH2_" role prefix.
         role_prefix:          ROLE_OAUTH2_
     ```